-- 2.2.18 The analysis of the individual EoSM ANSP questionnaire responses in Figure 17 shows that the majority of ANSPs/FABs are on the right path to achieve the 2019 EoSM Target of Level C in Safety Culture and Level D in all other Components/MOs.
-There are only two ANSPs that have areas of SMS implementation below level C. - 2.2.19 In the 2016 Monitor Report, the Polish Air Navigation Services Agency (PANSA) was highlighted as a concern, due to it slow EoSM score, which resulted in a PRB recommendation to its oversight authority.
-In 2017, PANSA has achieved an EoSM score of 45.4, which has significantly increased from 2016 although still is the lowest score in the EU.
-Its Safety Culture component has reached a level C, which is the target level for the end of RP2, and all other of its Management Objectives (MOs) have achieved a level B, which is below the target level D. The number of questions that have achieved level C is 20 and the number of questions that have achieved level B is 5.
-No answer was rated as level "A".
-PANSA self-assessment seems conservative, as some of the NSA comments indicate that the level of maturity of some questions should correspond to higher levels than indicated in the self-assessment (3 questions in particular).
-Considering the increase of maturity in the EoSM indicator, and that two more full monitoring years remain in RP2, further actions may not be needed, other than close monitoring the evolution in the next period.
+- 2.2.16 The analysis of the individual EoSM ANSP questionnaire responses in Figure 17 shows that the majority of ANSPs/FABs are on the right path to achieve the 2019 EoSM Target of Level C in Safety Culture and Level D in all other Components/MOs.
+There is only one ANSP that has a question/area of SMS implementation below level C. - 2.2.17 In the 2016 Monitor Report, the Polish Air Navigation Services Agency (PANSA) was highlighted as a concern, due to its low EoSM score, which resulted in a PRB recommendation to its oversight authority.
+In 2017, PANSA has achieved an EoSM score of 45.4, and in 2018, the score was 60 which shows a significant improvement and puts the organisation in the position to achieve the target at the end of 2019.
+There is, however, a significant number of questions at level C and they should continue to put effort into during 2019 to achieve the target.